Jacoby6000/maestro-midi/README.md

 the events that you will read in the specification.

-Some consequences of the structure returned being a mirror of the file, is that there are some events which you might not expect.  `NoteOn(channel, pitch, velocity = 0)` is roughly the same as `NoteOff(channel, pitch, velocity)` and many applications will export midi using `NoteOn` actions with `velocity` set to `0` instead of `NoteOff` actions.
-This helps shorten the midi file because of the whole "Running Status" thing. `midi.normalizeOnOff(midiFile)` will fix this and give you what you probably expect.
-This is intentionally not done by default. `midi.denormalizeOnOff` will do the opposite.
+Some consequences of the structure returned being a mirror of the file, is that there are some events which you might not expect.  `NoteOn(channel, pitch, velocity = 0)` is exactly the same as `NoteOff(channel, pitch, 40)` and many applications will export midi using `NoteOn` actions with `velocity` set to `0` instead of `NoteOff` actions.
+This helps shorten the midi file because of the whole "Running Status" thing. `midi.normalizeOnOff(midiFile)` will fix this and give you what you probably expect. `midi.denormalizeOnOff` will do the opposite.

 ## Extensions